simonsdave/clair-cicd/README.md

 The roots of this repo center around the following beliefs:

-* when inserted into a CI/CD pipeline [Clair](https://github.com/coreos/clair)
+* when inserted into a CI/CD pipeline, [Clair](https://github.com/coreos/clair)
-  can be a very effective foundation for the automated assessment of Docker image vulnerability risk
+  can be a very effective foundation for automating the risk assessment of Docker image vulnerabilities
 * services should be run in Docker containers and thus CI/CD pipelines should be focused on the automated generation, assessment and ultimately deployment of Docker images